This content has been machine translated dynamically.

 What happens to objects that are currently stored in cache and are being accessed through SSL VPN?

-Objects stored in the cache and accessed regularly are served as cache hits when accessed through the SSL VPN.
+Objects stored in the cache and accessed regularly are served as cache, select when accessed through the SSL VPN.

 What happens to objects stored in the cache when accessed through SSL VPN and later accessed through a regular connection?

-The objects stored through the SSL VPN access are served as a hit when accessed through the regular connection.
+The objects stored through the SSL VPN access are served as a select when accessed through the regular connection.

 When using web logging, how do I differentiate entries that indicate response served from cache from those served by the server?